Youth Grants for Excellence - 2013

 - Encourage and celebrate other materials or opportunities for youth at your library

-- Encourage library use by children and/or teens for whom English is a learned language
+- Encourage library use by children and/or teens for whom English is a

-OR - Assist library personnel in their ability to meet the service needs of children and/or teens in their community.
+- Assist library personnel in their ability to meet the service needs of children and/or teens in their community.

 Criteria for Grant Awards